Folk Arts

 F01 Dollhouse Workshop

-Week: 1 Grades: 4 & up
+Week: 5 | Grades: 4 & up

 Welcome to the world of miniatures where everything is adorably small!
 Imagine bunk beds that can fit in the palm of your hand or a tiny bookshelf filled with some of your favorite books.
 Students will learn how to design, construct and decorate their own two story dollhouse with miniature items made from scratch!
 We will work with materials such as wood, paper, glue, fabric, beads, yarn and other various found objects.
 We will also explore miniature scale and how to use everyday items to make our own mini treasures.
 Our class will enjoy a walk in the woods each day to spark creativity and visit fellow students.
-Instructor: Megan Viscio

 F02 Beginning & Advanced Blacksmithing

-Weeks: 2, 4, 6 Grades: 7 & up
+Weeks: 1, 3, 5 | Grades: 7 & up

-Beginning and advanced students will develop their skills by making a variety of projects appropriate to their skill level.
-Projects may include hooks, door hardware, or other decorative and practical items.
-Students should expect to work hard, with emphasis placed on control and consistency of their work.
+should expect to work hard, with emphasis placed on control and consistency of their work.
 Blacksmithing students are required to wear long sleeve cotton shirts, long cotton pants, cotton socks, and closed toed shoes or boots, preferably made of leather.
 Other safety equipment will be supplied.
-Instructor: Dave Peterson

 F03 Civil War- A Soldier’s Life

-Week: 1, 2 Grades: 5-9*
+Week: 1, 3 | Grades: 5-9*

 *older students interested please email registrar@heldebergworkshop.org

-This workshop lets students experience the life of New York State’s “Common Soldier” of the Civil War through a series of hands-on activities.
-The “recruits” can set up tents, cook over a campfire and sample common food and drink (sampling optional), examine the equipment the soldiers carried and try on uniforms.
+“Common Soldier” of the Civil War through a series of hands-on activities.
+The “recruits” can set up tents, cook over a campfire, sample common food and drink (sampling optional), examine the equipment the soldiers carried and try on uniforms.
 After being issued wooden rifles the students will be instructed in the manual of arms, learn the drill required to move large numbers of infantry efficiently, and even engage in picket duty on the “front lines”.
-Instructor: Ted Shuart

 F04 Unbearable Fun

-Week: 2 Grades: 3 & up
+Week: 1 | Grades: 3 & up

 Bears, bears and more bears!
 Learn the art of hand-sewing with a black bear face pillow; paint your own version of a bear shelf-sitter; create a bear-theme garland along with other “bear”y cute projects.
-Instructor: Sharon Breisch

 F05 Chess for All!

-Week: 1 Grades: 5 – 12
+Week: 2 | Grades: *5 – 12

 Come learn the basics of one of the oldest board games in the world.
 You will learn how to set up the board, move the pieces, and play a full game.
-If you love puzzles and problem solving chess is for you.
+If you love puzzles and problem solving, chess is for you.
 Experienced players are welcomed and will be challenged to improve.
 All are welcome!

 Instructor: James Longrod

-Week: 2 Grades: 3 – 5
+Week: 2 | Grades: 3-9

-F07 Indians of North America
+F11 Indians of North America

-Week: 3 Grades: 4 & up
+Week: 3 | Grades: 4 & up

 How did the Iroqious and Sioux Indians live?
 Join us for a weeklong adventure and hear their stories and songs.
 Explore the woods to find and identify plants, animals, footprints and feathers.
 Gather natural items to make and decorate a “talking stick”.
 Visit our longhouse and tipi!
 Make your own clay pot, an Eastern Indian cornhusk doll, and Plains Indian medicine wheel.
 Join us and see how the Indians of North America lived!